 In order to maintain this perpetual exchange, Nature had everywhere to count upon contradictories, had to set up extremes, within which alone the endless multiplicity of her phenomena was possible.
-102
+(SCHELLING, Ideas for a philosophy of nature, p.
+87)

 The same idea appears in Ritter's works: